txm676/sars/README.md

 > *fit and compare **Species-Area Relationship (SAR)** models using multi-model inference*

 **sars** provides functionality to fit twenty SAR model using non-linear regression, and to calculate multi-model averaged curves using various information criteria.
 The software also provides easy to use functionality to plot multi-model SAR curves and to generate confidence intervals using bootstrapping.

+As this is version 1.0.0 of the package, it is possible that there are some bugs in places.
+Please report any issues to us via GitHub.

 Table of Contents
 -----------------